exercism/v3/languages/javascript/exercises/concept/numbers/.docs/instructions.md

 We first establish a few rules between the freelancer and the project manager:

-- The daily rate is 8 times the hourly rate;
+- A day has 8 billable hours.
 - A month has 22 billable days.

 The freelancer is offering to apply a discount if the project manager chooses